QuantiusBenignus/blurt/README.md

+** PLEASE NOTE: THIS BRANCH (gshell_45) CONTAINS CODE SPECIFIC TO VERSION 45 OF THE GNOME SHELL AND WILL NOT WORK WITH EARLIER VERSIONS**
 # Blurt - a Gnome shell extension for accurate speech input in Linux

 **Blurt**  is a simple Gnome shell extension based on the command line utility [NoteWhispers](https://github.com/quantiusbenignus/NoteWhispers), which itself, is built around the great [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
-It is confirmed to work under version 43 of the GNOME shell (the current version on my Linux system).

 When the extension is installed and enabled (indicated with &#x0181; in the top bar), one can input text from speech into any window that has the keyboard focus (such as the text editor in the screencast below).
 This is done by pressing a key combination (<CTRL+ALT+z> is the default), triggering a speech recognizer process that records a speech clip from the microphone, transcribes it with whisper.cpp and sends the result to the PRIMARY selection/clipboard under X11 or Wayland.
 When speech input is initiated, a microphone indicator icon appears in the top bar and is shown for the duration of the recording.
 The color of the Extension indicator &#x0181; becomes yellow while recording.